Deep Reinforcement Learning with Modulated Hebbian plus Q Network Architecture: Confounding POMDPs problems

-While the problem is simple in the mathematical formulation, it can be made very difficult for RL to solve due to large reward sparsity and confounding observations.
-In fact, in the most complex graph that we tested, random exploration results in a reward only once in over 84,000 episodes, or over 290,000 steps (depth 2, branching factor 2, delay probability ($p$) 0.9), and meeting the same history twice is expected only once in a quarter billion episodes (see supplementary material 2 for derivation of these values).
-Such a condition was sufficient to make DQN, A2C, REINFORCE and QRDQN+LSTM algorithms ineffective.

-\subsection{MALMO Environment}
+\subsection{Malmo Environment}

-MALMO~\cite{Johnson2016} is an environment based on the game Minecraft.
-In Minecraft, the environment is constructed using cuboid pieces stacked in various ways, allowing large flexibility in problem type definition.

-The problem in MALMO is defined to reflect the similar characteristics of confounding POMDP problems.
-The environment (Fig.~\ref{fig:minecraft_overview}) is configured to create a labyrinth with junctions (similar to decision states) which are separated by long corridors (similar to wait states).
-At each step, the agent receives a 32 by 32 pixel first person perspective observation such as those shown in Fig.~\ref{fig:minecraft_states}(C).
-The reward is positioned at one leaf node (see teal square in Fig.~\ref{fig:minecraft_overview}).
-The agent receives no reward for every other step.
+Malmo~\cite{Johnson2016} is an environment based on the 3D game Minecraft.
+The environment (Fig.~\ref{fig:minecraft_overview}) is configured with a similar outline as the CT-graph, with junctions (similar to decision states) which are separated by long corridors (similar to wait for states).
+The reward is positioned at one leaf node (see a teal square in Fig.~\ref{fig:minecraft_overview}).
+The agent receives no reward or punishment for every other step.

 At each step, the agent makes a discrete move either left, right or forward.
 The forward action is equivalent to the wait-action of the CT-graph while left/right are decisions.
 To help with exploration speed, the backward action is disabled and a step forward after each turn action is performed.
 Stepping forward after each turn means: i) the agent can only take one turn in a decision point; ii) if a left/right action is taken in a corridor, the episode is terminated.
 Those two simplifications stopped the agent from rotating on the spot during exploration.